Syria rebels bombed as opposition open to peacekeepers

 Bunni said the coalition was open to any proposal if Assad and his allies, including top officers in the military and security apparatus, were removed.

 "If this is the first condition then we can start discussing everything.
-There will be no political process until the ruling family and all those who underpin the regime leave," he said.
+There will be no political process until the ruling family and all those who underpin the regime leave," he added.

 "IRON AND BLOOD"